polychromatic/polychromatic/README.md

 ## Troubleshooting

 Occasionally, issues are caused by an improper installation of OpenRazer, which covers DBus, the daemon and the driver.
-[Check if an issue already exists](https://github.com/openrazer/openrazer/issues) for your specific device before [creating a new issue one](https://github.com/openrazer/openrazer/issues/new).
+[Check if an issue already exists](https://github.com/openrazer/openrazer/issues) for your specific device before [creating a new issue](https://github.com/openrazer/openrazer/issues/new).

 For visual or functional problems with Polychromatic, [please raise an issue here instead](https://github.com/polychromatic/polychromatic/issues/new).